Forgot your Password? Credentials sent to registered emailID

 Overriding Automatic Juktakkhor

-To prevent automatic juktakkhor, insert an o between the Consonants.
+To prevent automatic juktakkhor, insert an o, the "Inherent Vowel" in Bangla, between the Consonants.

 All Bangla Consonants end with the "awe" sound, as in "kawe" or "ko" for the Bangla consonant ক.